teivah/teivah/README.md

 I’m a software engineer specializing in distributed systems, scalability, reliability, and observability topics.
 I’m currently working at Google as a senior software engineer in the ML SRE team.
 Meanwhile, I love meeting challenges, learning, and sharing.

-I'm also the author of _[📖 100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them)_ published by Manning in 2022.
+I'm also the author of _[📖 100 Go Mistakes and How to Avoid Them](https://www.manning.com/books/100-go-mistakes-and-how-to-avoid-them)_.

 Home page: [teivah.io](https://teivah.github.io/)